emsesp/EMS-ESP32/docs/Home.md

 <!-- tabs:end -->

-### Community
+### Community Support
 Go to [Gitter](https://gitter.im/EMS-ESP/community) for quick feedback, questions and troubleshooting.

-### Contributing
-You too can [contribute](Contributing) to the project.

 ### Acknowledgments

-Acknowledgments and kudos to the following people who have open-sourced their work and helped me build this project:
+Kudos out to the following people who have open-sourced their work and helped me build this project:

  **susisstrolch** - One of the first working versions of the EMS bridge circuit I found designed for specifically for the ESP8266.
 I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code ideas for reading telegrams.